conghaile/warosu-scraper/README.md

     ],
   "time": <UNIX timestamp of post>}
 ```
--Save posts to a local Postgres database, presumed to be running at port 5432
+- Save posts to a local Postgres database, presumed to be running at port 5432

--Save posts to a local MongoDB instance, presumed to be running at port 27017 unless otherwise specified
+- Save posts to a local MongoDB instance, presumed to be running at port 27017 unless otherwise specified

 ---